lostOnDactyl/doll_game_mod_launcher/README.md

 You can also contact me @deuil0002 on Discord

+## Known bugs / this version information
+These will all be fixed in the next version.

 **I RECOMMEND YOU BACK UP YOUR D3DX.INI BEFORE USING THIS**, since it will reformat it and it might be a little ugly.

-(This will be improved on soon!)
+Also, once you first start the launcher, you right now have to toggle the mod at least once to be able to enable / disable it.
+(So turn it on and off if you want to disable a mod)

 ## Planned
 - Improvement of the 3DMigoto bind integration system w/ custom command lists